Smoke And Power Outages Near California Wildfires Hit Farmworkers Hard

 Inside the hall, volunteers with Corazón Healdsburg, a nonprofit that works with the local Latino community, was helping Spanish-speaking families register at the shelter.
 One woman wondered whether the registration bracelet would identify her as an immigrant and whether authorities would be coming to the shelter.

 At another table, volunteers offered to take contact information for people who are undocumented, and therefore not eligible for most federal relief.
 After the 2017 fire, local organizations created a fund to help people who were undocumented and affected by the fires, and that fund is back up and running.
 Ninety percent of the more than 2,000 people the fund helped in 2017 did not lose homes, but they lost wages and the food in their fridge from electrical outages, said Mara Ventura, executive director of North Bay Jobs With Justice.
-Power outages have continued to be a an issue in the area this week, with the utility PG&E turning off electricity to millions in the region for days, because of strong winds and fire fears.
+Power outages have continued to be an issue in the area this week, with the utility PG&E turning off electricity to millions in the region for days, because of strong winds and fire fears.

 Advocates have been pushing for labor standards related to wildfires and smoke.
 Though a bill failed to pass the California legislature this year, the state adopted temporary emergency regulations in July.
 They require employers to check the air quality before and during a shift.
 When pollutants rise above a certain threshold, an air quality index of 150, workers are to be moved to a safer location if possible, and provided protective masks if not.
 The AQI in eastern Sonoma County has routinely topped 150 in recent days.